codurance/site/_posts/2017-10-30-lambda-world-conference.md

 - conference

 ---
-Thanks Codurance for giving me the opportunity of attending <a href="http://www.lambda.world/" target="_blank">**Lambda World Conference 2017**</a> last 26th and 27th October in Cádiz, a _Functional Programming_ event in Spain consisting of two intense days:
+Thanks Codurance for giving me the opportunity of attending <a href="http://www.lambda.world/" target="_blank">**Lambda World Conference 2017**</a> last 26th and 27th October in Cádiz (Spain), a _Functional Programming_ event consisting of two intense days:

 * A half-day of open space
 * A half-day of workshops